EllzBell/potahcoin/src/secp256k1-zkp/src/modules/whitelist/whitelist.md

 `P + W` proves knowledge of either (a) discrete logarithms of both `P` and `W`;
 or (b) neither.
 This makes directly attacking participants' signing schemes much harder, but allows an attacker to whitelist arbitrary "garbage" keys by computing `W` as the difference between an attacker-controlled key and `P`.
-For Bitcoin, the effect of garbage keys is to "burn" stolen coins, destroying them.
+For Potahcoin, the effect of garbage keys is to "burn" stolen coins, destroying them.

 In an important sense, this "burning coins" attack is a good thing: it enables